PetarJovancic/30Hills-online-store/README.md

 ### Run Using Docker

-There are three separate Docker containers,
+There are three separate Docker containers, one for hosting mongodb database, second one for backend service and the third for the frontend.
-One for hosting the mongodb database, second one for backend service and third for the frontend.
+Remove MONGO_URI from the .env if you want to access database in the docker container.

 To build and run containers execute: